elclavijero/moory/README.md

 )
 ```

-I'll explain the syntax of the transitions later, but, you have done enough to confidently type:
+I'll explain the syntax of the transitions later (see the [wiki](https://github.com/elclavijero/moory/wiki)) but you have done enough to confidently type:

 ```ruby
 ab_star.accepts?(string: "ab")